Johan Olof Wallin

-Johan Olof Wallin, (15 October 1779 – 30 June 1839), was a Swedish minister, orator, poet and later Church of Sweden Archbishop of Uppsala, Sweden between 1837–1839.
+Johan Olof Wallin, (15 October 1779 – 30 June 1839), was a Swedish minister, orator, poet and later Church of Sweden Archbishop of Uppsala, Sweden between 1837 and 1839.
 He is most remembered today for his hymns.

 Early life

 He was born in Stora Tuna in Dalarna (now part of Borlänge Municipality, Dalarna County) as the oldest son in a large family, and went to school in Falun.
 His parents did not have much money, but because he was a bright student he managed to enroll at the University of Uppsala in 1799.
 Four years later he obtained his Master of Arts, and after another three years he was ordained minister.

 While he was studying, his first poem was published in Upsala tidningar (1802).
 The following years he wrote and translated several other poetic works, and received several awards from the Swedish Academy for his work.
 Among his awarded works were translations of Horace and Virgil; and for a song about Gustav III he was awarded the high sum of 200 ducats.
 His poetry was, however, by some considered too rhetorical and out-dated compared to the then flourishing Romantic poets.
-Wallin did not take the criticism light-heartedly, but adapted to the new style which was more emotional and less influenced by the Latin poets.
+Wallin took the criticism to heart, and adapted to the new style which was more emotional and less influenced by the Latin poets.